AIComputing101/reinforcement-learning-101/README.md

 ![logging](https://img.shields.io/badge/logging-rich%20console-purple)
 ![status](https://img.shields.io/badge/status-active-success)

-An opinionated, end‑to‑end tutorial curriculum for learning Reinforcement Learning (RL) from first principles to deployment. **No notebooks.** Everything is an explicit, inspectable Python script you can diff, profile, containerize, and ship.
+An opinionated, end‑to‑end tutorial project for learning Reinforcement Learning (RL) from first principles to deployment. **No notebooks.** Everything is an explicit, inspectable Python script you can diff, profile, containerize, and ship.

 ---